Melissa Kuys: Early life and state football

-During the off-season between the 2017 and 2018 AFLW seasons, Kuys was selected as the inaugural captain of Box Hill Hawks, after they assumed the VFL Women's license of the relegated Knox.
+During the off-season between the 2017 and 2018 AFLW seasons, Kuys was selected as the inaugural captain of Box Hill Hawks after they assumed the VFL Women's license of the relegated Knox.

 AFL Women's career

 Collingwood

 Kuys was selected by Collingwood with pick 118.
 She made her debut in round 2, 2017, in a match at IKON Park against Melbourne.
 Collingwood re-signed Kuys for the 2018 season during the trade period in May 2017.
 Collingwood re-signed Kuys for the 2019 season during the trade period in June 2018.
 In April 2019, Kuys was delisted by Collingwood.

 St Kilda

 At the end of April 2019, Kuys was signed by St Kilda as a delisted free agent.
 In August 2020, she was delisted by St Kilda.

 Personal life

-Apart from her sports career, Kuys is a chef and runs her own catering company.
+Besides her sports career, Kuys is a chef and runs a catering company.